mmio/mmio.github.io/_posts/2019-03-04-Usefull Linux tools.md

 sudo apt install fzf
 ```

 After instalation you can type `fzf` in the terminal which opens search window.
 You can type the name of the file you are looking for and fzf will try to find it.
 You can also type only parts of the filename, that is where the fzf shines.
+To find out more check the manual {% man 1 fzf %}.

 ![FZF](/assets/images/fzf.png){:class="img-thumbnail"}